-Ulcer is a very common disease that affects a lot of people in Brisbane and all over the world.
+Ulcers are a very common disease that affects a lot of people in Brisbane and all over the world.
 It is important to visit an ulcer clinic to get proper diagnosis and treatment.

-Ulcer is an open sore on an external or internal surface of the body that does not heal.
+Ulcers are an open sore on an external or internal surface of the body that does not heal.
 This affects many areas of the body.
 The causes, symptoms, and treatments vary depending on which part of the body has been compromised by the disease.

 The main cause of stomach ulcers is the Helicobacter pylori bacterium.
 They live in the stomach lining and produce chemicals that cause irritation and inflammation.
-Another cause of this illness could be blamed on pain medications like aspirin and those categorized as nonsteroidal anti-inflammatory drugs (NSAIDs), which also have the tendency to inflame the stomach lining and small intestines.
+Another cause of this illness could be blamed on pain medications like aspirin and those categorised as nonsteroidal anti-inflammatory drugs (NSAIDs), which also have the tendency to inflame the stomach lining and small intestines.

-Symptoms of stomach ulcer include:
+Symptoms of stomach ulcers include: